enigma6174/javascript-complete/modern-javascript/spread-syntax.md

 **Note**

 The spread syntax only goes **one level deep** when it is making copies of an array which means that nested arrays when getting copied using spread syntax are shallow copies.

+Therefore, it may be unsuitable for copying multidimensional arrays.
+No native operation in JavaScript does a deep clone.

 That is, when we copy the nested arrays both the copied and the new array refer to the same memory location for the nested sub arrays.